Passive matrix addressing

-Passive matrix addressing is an addressing scheme used in early LCDs.
-This is a matrix addressing scheme meaning that only m + n control signals are required to address an m × n display.
+Passive matrix addressing is an addressing scheme used in early liquid crystal displays (LCDs).
+It is a matrix addressing scheme, meaning that only m + n control signals are required to address an m × n display.
 A pixel in a passive matrix must maintain its state without active driving circuitry until it can be refreshed again.

 The signal is divided into a row or select signal and a column or video signal.
 The select voltage determines the row that is being addressed and all n pixels on a row are addressed simultaneously.
 When pixels on a row are being addressed, a Vsel potential is applied, and all other rows are unselected with a Vunsel potential.
 The video signal or column potential is then applied with a potential for each m columns individually.
 An on-switched (lit) pixel corresponds to a Von, an off-switched (unlit) corresponds to a Voff potential.